Skip to main content

 • More Articles You Might Enjoy

 Roadside emergencies never happen on schedule.
-Because of this, being prepared to deal with whatever your car throws at you is a good idea.
-If a low tire warning lights up on your dashboard, you could be facing an issue that could put you and your passengers in danger.
-No matter if you’re dealing with a slow leak from a puncture, a bad seal with the wheel, or a faulty valve, having a portable air compressor in your car will give you the ability to drive on to the closest service station to have your tires inspected by a professional.
+Because of this, being prepared for roadside emergencies is a good idea.
+If a low tire warning lights up on your dashboard, you could be facing an issue that may put you and your passengers in danger.
+You may be dealing with a slow leak from a puncture, a bad seal with the wheel, or a faulty valve.

-After weeks of research and testing, we found that the best portable tire inflator and air compressor is the Avid Power 20v Cordless Inflator (available at Amazon) .
+A good portable air compressor can help you to reach the closest service station to have your tires inspected by a professional.
+After weeks of research and testing, the best tire inflator we found is the Avid Power 20v Cordless Inflator (available at Amazon) .
 It’s a lightweight, dependable car tire inflator that almost anyone can use.

 Credit: Reviewed / Betsey Goldwasser